tentone/nunuStudio/README.md

 - Visual application editor
 - three.js based
 	- Real time lighting and shadow map support
-	- three.js code can be used inside nunuStudio scripts
+	- three.js code can be used inside nunuStudio scripts without the need for THREE prefix
 - Wide range of file formats supported
 - TTF Font support
 - Drag and drop files directly to objects